 During the transfer process, you can check on the status of your transfer from the Transfers in Progress page.
 You can check to make sure it isn’t stuck or has been cancelled.
 To navigate there, follow these steps:

 - Click on the ACCOUNT tab, located at the top, select TOOLS and then select TRANSFERS IN PROGRESS

 The incoming transfer failed/canceled, where is my refund?

-When an incoming transfer fails, the transfer fee is refunded as an account credit.
-This is so that if you wish to re-start the transfer, you can do so instantly without waiting the 3-5 business days that a full refund can sometimes take.
+When an incoming transfer fails, the transfer fee is refunded as account credit automatically.
+This is done so if you wish to restart the transfer, you can do so instantly without waiting the 3-5 business days that a full refund can sometimes take.
 If you don't want to reinitiate the transfer, you can use the account credit towards another purchase or renewal.
-More information here...
+More information here…

 How do I transfer a domain name away from Name.com?